tom-schoener/ml-probability/tfp_word_embeddings/Readme.md

 # Environment

-All Jupyter Notebooks use Tensoflow 2.0 Beta.
-Some may still work with Tensorflow >1.13.
+All Jupyter Notebooks use Tensoflow 2.0 Beta, but most of the still work with Tensorflow >=1.13.
 The Anavonda enviroment can be created using the following commands:

 ```sh